nsat/weather-app/README.md

 # Maritime Option

-Ensure your API token is valid for Spire Maritime's Vessels API and the Spire Weather's Point Forecast API endpoint with the Maritime bundle
+Ensure your API token is valid for:

+	Spire Maritime's Vessels API

+	Spire Weather's WMS and Point API endpoints with the Basic and Maritime bundles

 https://nsat.github.io/weather-app/